AnilDaoud/exp/_posts/2018-10-30-scraping-hk-pollution-2.markdown

     del df['CO']
 ```

-Let's define a two helper structures to match our data set with the constants from python-aqi
+Let's define two helper structures to match our data set with the constants from python-aqi

 ```python